Fercak-Florian/poseidon/README.md

 # Poseidon - Trading App
+This is a web application.
-This application has been developed to manage financials products.
+It has been developed to manage financials products.
 You can see, add, modify and delete financials products.
 It's possible to log in as a user or as an admin.
 Credentials are available in the credentials.txt file.